Madhu2511995/My_Portfolio/README.md

 ## [**Project 2: Loan-Predication**](https://github.com/Madhu2511995/Loan-Predication)

   * The dataset has **'Response'**,**'Age'**,**'Job'**,**'Marital Status'**,**'Education'**,**'balance'**,**'housing'**,and **'loan'** columns.
 It has **'1816 row'** and **'8 column'**'.
-  * Useing of this dataset Predict that a person can get loan or not.
+  * Useing this dataset Predict that a person can get loan or not.
-  * **'chi2'** has been used for Feature Selection
+  * **'chi2'** has been used for Feature Selection.
   * I have applide **'Logistic Regression'**, **'Decision Tree'**, **'Random Forest'**, **'SVM'**, and **'KNN'** algorithms.
-  * Use Cross Validation for Model Selection,i found that the accuracy of the SVM is higher.
+  * Use Cross Validation for Model Selection, i found that the accuracy of the SVM is higher.

 ## [**Project 3: Heart Disease Predication**](https://github.com/Madhu2511995/Heart-Disease)